TarkTech/boxstarter/README.md

     └── qa
 ```

-- **If you choice backend profile that installing backend profile & also installing dev profile & base profile softwares.**
+- **Qa profile will setup only based profile while developers will have dev as well as base profile to configure and personalize softwares**

 ---